brightsolutions/ERPAL-Platform-Docs/docs/usecases/online-shop.md

 ## Preparation
-For the online-shop we will need some additional modules that are not shipped with ERPAL plaform, so please download &
+For the online-shop we will need some additional modules that are not shipped with ERPAL Platform, so please download &
 enable:

 - Modules